evgeniums/cpp-validator/docs/index.md

 #### *h_size*

 `h_size` property is used to validate size of heterogeneous container.
-If object is not heterogeneous container then `h_size` is zero.
+If object is not a heterogeneous container then `h_size` is zero.
 The library can detect size of two type of heterogeneous containers: `std::tuple` and `hana::tuple`.
 A custom type can be added by defining specialization of `heterogeneous_size_t` template struct that must be of `size_t` integral constant type.
 See example below.

 ```cpp
 #include <utility>